 These questions will help narrow down your career path in digital marketing.

-Typically, if you’re more analytical minded, you can thrive as an SEO Specialist and/or a Paid Search Specialist (AKA.
+Typically, if you’re more analytical-minded, you can thrive as an SEO Specialist and/or a Paid Search Specialist (AKA.
 PPC Specialist).
-If you like working with meaningful numbers (i.e., traffic, conversions, CTR, cost/lead, ROI, etc.) that can have a significant impact on a company’s bottom line, these positions are for you.
+If you like working with meaningful numbers (i.e., traffic, conversions, CTR, cost/lead, ROI, etc.) that can significantly impact a company’s bottom line, these positions are for you.

 If you’re more on the creative side, Content Marketing positions and Social Media Specialists are excellent positions.
-Content Marketing is great for people who want to create written or video content for companies.
-Creative “right-brain” individuals do well as Social Media Specialists.
+Content marketers love to create written or video content for companies.
+Creative “right-brain” individuals do well as Social Media Specialists and email marketers.

 This step involves knowing thy self.
-When I went through this step, I knew I was going to do well as a Paid Search Specialist or an SEO Specialist because I came from an analytical background, and it had always been one of my strengths.
+When I went through this step, I knew I would do well as a Paid Search Specialist or an SEO Specialist because I came from an analytical background, and it had always been one of my strengths.

-Note: there is a job title called “Digital Marketing Specialist.”
-This role involves helping the marketing team with content marketing, SEO, paid search, social media, email marketing, and more.
-These positions are suitable for entry-level positions, but eventually, you want to become a master at your discipline.
+Note: there is a digital marketing job title called “Digital Marketing Specialist.”
+This role involves helping the marketing teams with content marketing, SEO, paid search, social media, email, and other marketing tasks.
+These positions are suitable for entry-level positions, but eventually, you want to become a master of your discipline.
 The rewards are worth it.

 2. Learn the Fundamentals of Your Discipline with Online Courses

-Now that you have a better understanding of your digital marketing career path, it’s time to learn the hard skills you’ll add to your resume.
+Now that you understand your digital marketing career path better, it’s time to learn the hard skills you’ll add to your resume.

 There are thousands of courses that teach digital marketing.
 You can find them on Udemy, Skillshare, Coursera, and other platforms.

-Below, I’ve divided my list of course resources into four segments: SEO, Paid Search, Social Media, and Social Media Marketing.
+Below, I’ve divided my list of course resources into four segments: SEO, Paid Search, Social Media Marketing jobs.